top of page

 Has anyone ever walked up to you and said, "Happy Memorial Day"?

 With tomorrow approaching very quickly, I'll be one of many Americans who remember the greatest men and women this country had to offer and the sacrifice they made.
-Fathers, mothers, wives, husbands, veterans, children and even grandchildren will be remembering loved ones that never came home.
-I'm going to be one of those many people.
 If I could say one thing to everyone in this country, I would ask them to please go out and have a happy Memorial Day.

-For gold star families and veterans, every day is Memorial Day.
+Now, let's be clear, for gold star families and veterans, every day is Memorial Day.
 Every moment of every day.
 We don't ever stop thinking about these things.
 I personally never stop thinking about my friends, teammates and their families.
-For a mother, I promise you, she never stops thinking about her child that hugged her goodbye at a company send off, not knowing that would be the last time she ever saw them.
-This is a pain that is constant and memories that are minute by minute.
+For a mother, I promise you, she never stops thinking about her child that hugged her goodbye at a company send off, and the anxiety of not knowing if that would be the last time she ever saw them.

 There is allot of debate on the "Happy Memorial Day" greeting.
 I don't speak for anyone but myself, but I personally don't get offended.